 Cable News Network (CNN) reported there were protests in at least 7 U.S. cities on November 9, the day after the election.
 Protesters targeted buildings owned by businessman and president-elect, Trump, according to the CNN report.

-Meanwhile candle light vigils were held in other places to mourn the loss of the election by Clinton to Trump.
+Meanwhile, candlelight vigils were held in other places to mourn the loss of the election by Clinton to Trump.

 “While some fear that a Trump presidency could have disastrous consequences, others remain cautiously optimistic.”

-According to DW, Tanzanian leader, John Magufuli, was one of the first to congratulate Trump via his twitter feed, saying, “Tanzanians and I assure you of continued friendship and cooperation.”
+According to DW, Tanzanian leader, John Magufuli, was one of the first to congratulate Trump via his Twitter feed, saying, “Tanzanians and I assure you of continued friendship and cooperation.”

 Cameroon’s president, Paul Biya, writing in French, expressed his congratulations to Trump as well.

-Elen Sirleaf Johnson, the first female president of Liberia expressed disappointment at the fact that the American people missed an opportunity to elect a woman to the highest office in the United States.
+Ellen Sirleaf Johnson, the first female president of Liberia expressed disappointment at the fact that the American people missed an opportunity to elect a woman to the highest office in the United States.